 Energy bills are also going up because the government, in its wisdom, decided to scale back or even ditch policies that would have reduced the UK’s reliance on gas.

 Back in 2013 when rising gas prices were also a problem, then-prime minister David Cameron decided to abandon policies designed to increase clean energy production and improve energy efficiency in homes.
 The thinking was that investing in green policies was costing too much, so ditching them would bring down bills and “cut the green crap” (as Cameron is reported to have said).

-The problem was that pulling investment from clean energy like wind and solar means that, nine years later, we’re still more heavily reliant on gas for heating and electricity than we need to be.
+The problem was that pulling investment from clean energy like wind and solar means that, nine years later, we’re still heavily reliant on gas for heating and electricity.
 And without government grants or subsidies for insulation, people are forced to use more energy to heat their homes.
-It’s been estimated that failing to follow through on these energy policies has added nearly £2.5bn to bills.
+It’s estimated that failing to follow through on these energy policies has added nearly £2.5bn to bills.

 It seems the penny may have finally dropped though, and business secretary Kwasi Kwarteng seems keen to boost renewable energy production in the UK.
 He recently said that “the more clean, cheap and secure power we generate at home, the less exposed we will be to expensive gas prices set by international markets”.

 It’s by moving away from gas, rather than pumping out even more, that energy prices will be insulated from global spikes and the threat of poverty will be lifted for millions of people.